-Figure A-3 shows a more even distribution of arrivals during easterly operations.
-In Q3, only 0.24% of aircraft joined ILS inside 8NM.
+Figure A-3 shows a slightly more even distribution of arrivals during easterly operations.
+In Q4, 0.33% of aircraft joined ILS inside 8NM, up from 0.24% in Q3 2022.

 Annex B

 Noise Abatement Procedures referred to by figures in this report